Top things to do in Florence, Italy

 Antica Mescita San Niccolo

-Every day, we would walk up and down the streets and someone would be eating a giant steak or sharing it with someone since it is so big!
+Every day, we would walk up and down the streets, and someone would be eating a giant steak or sharing it with someone, since it is so big!
 I wanted to have one and finally got it on the last day at Osteria Antica Mescita San Niccolo.
-They have a 4.5 rating on Trip Advisor and I don’t know why it is not a 5.
+They have a 4.5 rating on TripAdvisor, and I don’t know why it is not a 5.

 When we told the waiter we wanted one, he was apprehensive.
-He said “two things: it is very big and it is served rare.”
+He said, “Two things: it is very big, and it is served rare.”

 Sign us up!!
-We had roasted potatoes and some green but the steak was the main course.
+We had roasted potatoes and some greens, but the steak was the main course.
 Cooked perfectly, the waiter also cuts it up for you.
 If you love meat, you must have one!!

 Find a Wine Window

-A window…that serves wine you say?
+A window…that serves wine, you say?
 YES!!

 Accademia Gallery

-So while relatively small compared to Florence’s other museums, the Accademia (Galleria dell’ Accademia)is an absolute must-see attraction solely for being the purpose-built home designed to showcase Michelangelo’s transcendent statue of David.
+So while relatively small compared to Florence’s other museums, the Accademia (Galleria dell’ dell’Accademia)is an absolute must-see attraction solely for being the purpose-built home designed to showcase Michelangelo’s transcendent statue of David.
 It represents the apex of Renaissance genius.
-The Accademia also showcases works from Giotto, Filippino Lippi and other Renaissance artists.
+The Accademia also showcases works from Giotto, Filippino Lippi, and other Renaissance artists.

 Advanced tickets are a must at the Accademia Gallery (click here to get them).
 We were lucky that in October, they were allowing for some night showings.

 When we went to book tickets, we almost didn’t get them.
 They sell out quickly, but in October and other chosen times, they will keep the museum open later.
-We didn’t get in until 8:15pm.
-We were exhausted so we didn’t see much more of the museum.
+We didn’t get in until 8:15 pm.
+We were exhausted, so we didn’t see much more of the museum.

-I also listened to Rick Steves tour before we arrived to get some background information.
+I also listened to Rick Steves’ tour before we arrived to get some background information.
 Guided tours are available if you are interested.
 We were just too tired for that.

 Walk the City Center (Piazza del Duomo, Piazza della Repubblica)